 Workplace fatalities, injuries, and illnesses cost the country billions of dollars every year.
-In its 2012 Workplace Safety Index, Liberty Mutual estimated that employers paid almost $1 billion per week for direct workers' compensation costs for disabling, non-fatal workplace injuries in 2015.
+In its 2016 Workplace Safety Index, Liberty Mutual estimated that employers paid more than $1 billion per week for direct workers' compensation costs for disabling, non-fatal workplace injuries in 2015.
 The National Safety Council estimated that work-related deaths and injuries cost the nation, employers, and individuals $151 billion in 2016.
 Employers that implement effective safety and health management systems may expect to significantly reduce injuries and illnesses and reduce the costs associated with these injuries and illnesses, including workers' compensation payments, medical expenses, and lost productivity.
 In addition, employers often find that process and other changes made to improve workplace safety and health may result in significant improvements to their organization's productivity and profitability.

 Source: David Levine, Michael Toffel, and Michael Johnson, "Randomized Government Safety Inspections Reduce Worker Injuries with No Detectable Job Loss."
 Science, Vol. 336, No. 6083, pp. 907-911 (May 18, 2012).
 See Abstract and Press Release.